Overview on SALON AV:

 The amp is placed on a partitioned steel chassis.
 Tubes are mounted on thick copper plates; drivers are equipped with heat-sinks in order to decrease distortions.

-Franco Poli’s design is traditional for newer S.A.Lab products: a tall cabinet on high dumping feet and a front panel made of corian (artificial marble) with circular backlit window.
+Design is traditional for newer S.A.Lab products: a tall cabinet on high dumping feet and a front panel made of corian (artificial marble) with circular backlit window.
 The device weighs 45 kilos.

 I have to admit that I’ve listened to single-ended amps on many occasions.
 Most of those amps were based on rectilinear triodes – 300В, ГМ70, 845, 211s etc. Despite the mid-range magnificence and incredible musicality they as a rule lacked a proper vigor, a full-blown punch and — even being connected to speakers that had a very good bass response — a bottom end sufficient for playing back live concert.
 That is exactly why single-ender acquired the reputation of an amp for limited audience —namely lovers of mainstream jazz, opera and chamber music.